Enterprise-wide BI Implementation: Getting the Basics RightRishabh Rai

 This approach is an ideal case of think big and start small as it ensures that the whole roadmap is aligned as per the long-term business goals.
 While also splitting the plans into smaller, flexible and faster executable phases.

 With this approach, any best practices learned during the previous phase could be implemented in the next.

 It helps the team’s members involved to work for earlier wins and demonstrate the tangible benefits of the project.
 This, in turn, generates positive word-of-mouth among stakeholders and adds to our second most important component i.e. executive buy-in.

 Importance of Executive Buy-in

 Some organisations have departments that compete against each other for getting financial benefits like R&D funding or stock options.
 This might be another reason why these departments don’t want to share potentially sensitive data.
 These projects ask for some tough decisions and are inevitable to give rise to some structural changes and political tussles.
-So, a strong leadership is a must have.
+So, strong leadership is a must-have.

 So how do you secure executive buy-in?